CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 List<(object? key, int? value)> map = [(null, null)];
 ```

 Here, the types of the destination flow all the way through (including recursively through nested tuple types) into the tuple expression in the initializer.
 This transparency is not limited to *tuple expressions* either.
-All of the following are legal as well, despite non-matching ValueTuple types:
+All of the following are legal as well, despite non-matching *ValueTuple types*:

 ```c#
 (string x, int y) kvp = ("mads", 21);